 On the coast to the north west of Mount Gambier is the tiny hamlet of Carpenter Rock.
 Keep driving north into the Canunda National Park and towards the Cape Banks Lighthouse.
 On the beach here is the wreck of the Pisces Star which sits out of the water at low tide.

 The Canunda National Park stretches for about 40km north of the Cape banks Lighthouse.
-At the northern end (best accessed from Millicent) there are some walking trails to explore the diverse nature of the park, or you can just enjoy the pristine beaches and do some fishing.
+At the northern end (best accessed from Millicent) there are some walking trails (I enjoyed the Seaview Walking Trail) to explore the diverse nature of the park, or you can just enjoy the pristine beaches and do some fishing.

 Penambol Conservation Park